Want to create an Opt-in page that converts more visitors into leads?

 That's it!
 Similarly, you can add an Optin Thank You page to the funnel as well.

-Click on the pencil icon to begin editing the page.
+Click on Edit to begin editing your opt in page.

 Again you'd be offered two options: pre-built templates, or designing the page from scratch.